Face Off by Craig Petty and Ron Salamangkero

-Face Off is a visually stunning close-up card trick that involves a partial transposition of signed cards.
-A spectator selects a card (e.g., the eight of diamonds) and signs it.
-They then choose one of three blank cards, which is also signed.
-Through a clever method, the face of the chosen card swaps with the blank card, creating an impossible object where one card appears blank on one side while the other reveals the signature on both sides.
-The trick is interactive, leaves the spectator with a unique souvenir, and all props are examinable at the end.
-It requires a standard deck, three blank cards, and a Sharpie.
-Perfect for magicians looking to add a strong visual and interactive routine to their repertoire.
+Face Off is a visually stunning close-up card trick that creates an impossible transposition effect.
+A spectator selects a card (e.g., the eight of diamonds) and signs their name on its face.
+They then choose one of three blank cards and sign its back as well.
+Through a magical partial transposition, the signed face of the chosen card swaps with the blank card, resulting in a signed card that appears blank on one side while the other card reveals the signature on both sides.
+This creates a unique, examinable souvenir that spectators can keep.
+The trick involves audience participation, clear visual impact, and leaves spectators with an impossible object that symbolizes their shared experience.
+Buyers should note it requires setup with blank cards and a Sharpie, and precise handling for optimal performance.

 Where to buy